Modern Data Architecture with AWS Cloud

 Innovation pillar

 Any stage of modern data strategy can incorporate innovation.
-Any kind of modern data architecture services, whether it comes to databases: relational or non-relational; to data services: purpose-built or data lakes; to processing tools: sophisticated data analytics algorithms or machine learning solutions, – can be drawn by aiming at improved customer experience and innovation.
+Whether it comes to databases: relational or non-relational; to data services: purpose-built or data lakes; to processing tools: sophisticated data analytics algorithms or machine learning solutions, – can be drawn by aiming at improved customer experience and innovation.

-So as to modern data architecture on AWS, it includes four principal components, which will be explained thoroughly:
+So as to modern data arranging on AWS, it includes four principal components, which will be explained thoroughly:

 AWS data lakes

-The core of modern data architecture is a data lake.
-A more secure, scalable and agile version of a data hub, a data lake allows discovering, storing, sharing, governing and processing of all kinds of data – structured and unstructured alike.
+This is more secure, scalable and agile version of a data hub, a data lake allows discovering, storing, sharing, governing and processing of all kinds of data – structured and unstructured alike.
 Analytics in AWS data lakes unlocks the possibility to choose the tools as well as the type of examination for the best-informed business decisions, including big data processing, real-time analytics, and machine learning.

 The benefits of AWS data lakes